Boris Carmi: Life

+In 1949 he hebraized his surname to Carmi.

 He worked for various newspapers and magazines producing reports on immigrants and their new beginnings and portraits of artists and politicians.
 From 1952 to 1976, he mainly worked as Chief Editor of a daily newspaper and a leading figure in the Israeli Press Association.
 During the 1956 war with Egypt he tended to photograph the deserted landscape of the Sinai Peninsula with Egyptian soldiers' bootprints rather than casualties or scenes of destruction.

 In 1959 Carmi held his first solo exhibition in Tel Aviv.
 In the following decades he produced several further exhibitions and publications, including volumes of portrait and landscape photography and a children's book entitled The wonderful adventures of the flamingos.
 From 1960 he also started to photograph international subjects.